Pinta365/oura_api/README.md

     redirectUri: "http://localhost:8000/callback",
 });

 // 1.
-Generate the authorization URL
-const authUrl = oura.generateAuthUrl(["personal"]);
+Generate the authorization URL with the personal scope const authUrl = oura.generateAuthUrl(["personal"]);

 // 2.
 Redirect the user to `authUrl`